 An IRA withdrawal following the birth or adoption of a child

-Parents of newborns recently became eligible to take penalty-free IRA distributions.
-Beginning in 2020, IRA owners can withdraw up to $5,000 without penalty following the birth or adoption of a child.
+Parents of newborns are eligible to take penalty-free IRA distributions.
+IRA owners can withdraw up to $5,000 without penalty following the birth or adoption of a child.
 The distribution must be taken within one year of a child’s birth or adoption.
 If financial circumstances improve, parents have the option to put the money back into the account to accumulate for retirement.

 An IRA withdrawal to pay for a disability

 People with severe physical and mental disabilities who are no longer able to work can take IRA withdrawals without penalty.
 You may need to provide documentation that you are unable to participate in gainful activity due to your condition.
 A physician will need to determine the severity of the disability.
 Conditions that qualify for the penalty exemption are generally expected to be of long, continued or indefinite duration and result in death.